timfayz/pipe/README.md

 ## Why "pipe"?

-Real pipes have a good association with *medium* for a flow.
-What kind of flow you decide.
-It might be a character stream between processes, real water flow controlled by a software or just a though flow laid out on your code.
-Our task is to give you right fittings, high quality materials, different gauges for different purposes and do not *impede* building your own pipework.
+Real pipes are well associated with a *medium*; medium for a *flow*.
+What kind of flow *you* decide.
+It might be a character stream between processes, it might be a real water flow controlled by a software or just a random thought flow laid down in the code. pipe's task is to give you right fittings, high quality materials, different gauges (for different purposes) and facilitate building your own pipework.